Here’s the breakdown.

 Dragon fruit needs sun to produce fruit so plant it in a full sun spot or a place that gets at least 6 hours of sunlight a day.
 When situated indoors, make sure your plant is in a warm and sunny spot.
 Unlike most cactus, dragon fruit likes to have its soil on the slightly moist side.

-Does dragon fruit need a lot of water?
+Does dragon fruit need full sun?

 How do you store dragon fruit after cutting?